Snorkeling Spots for Every Budget

 What to see:

-Clownfish, reef sharks, and vibrant coral reefs.
+Clownfish, reef sharks and colorful coral reefs.

 7. Palawan, Philippines